dzhadyrassyn/codecrafters-redis-java/streams.md

 Target: Add refactoring to StreamStorage

 Result: Separated id to a separate class StreamId(timestamp, sequence).
 Refactored Stream to use StreamId.
 Changes StreamEntry to use StreamId as a key.
 Changed Stream to be more thread safe

+### 01.06.2025
+Target: Finish Query entries from stream

+First, investigate the requirements